okeke-chuks/virtual-learning-environment/README.md

-# virtual-learning-environment
-Web-based virtual learning system developed as undergraduate final year project /docs
-/src
 # Virtual Learning Environment

 ## Overview
-This project implements a web-based virtual learning environment designed to support digital content delivery and student–instructor interaction.
+This project is a web-based virtual learning environment developed as my undergraduate final year project.
+It focuses on digital content delivery and user interaction in an online learning setting.

+## Objectives
+- Provide accessible learning materials online
+- Support interaction between learners and instructors
+- Explore usability challenges in digital education systems

 ## Features
 - User authentication
-- Course content management
+- Course and content management
 - Learning material access

-## Technologies
+## Technologies Used
 - HTML
-- SQL
+- SQL (MySQL)
 - Backend scripting

+## Demo
+Screenshots and system flow diagrams are available in the `/docs` folder.

 ## Motivation
-This project was developed as my undergraduate final year project to explore usability and accessibility challenges in digital learning platforms.
+This project was developed to study usability, accessibility, and scalability issues in virtual learning platforms.